waigo/waigo/docs/guide.md

 };
 ```

 The above configuration tells Waigo to create a connection called `mydb` to a RethinkDB database named `waigo`, with a single server to connect to - `127.0.0.1:28015`.
-Waigo internally relies on [rethinkdbdash](https://github.com/neumino/rethinkdbdash) for managing the connections.

 Once setup, this database connection will be accessible at `app.dbs.mydb`.